-Protecting, restoring and creating new forest ecosystems is a top priority for many governments and environmental stakeholders globally.
-With the significant number of restoration and preservation projects emerging, attention must be given to the central role of local communities that are giving rise to a new generation of local reforestation entrepreneurs.
+Protecting, restoring and creating new forest ecosystems is giving rise to a new generation of local reforestation entrepreneurs.

 Today, tree planting and restoration projects are rife.
 And for a good reason: forests are essential for life on Earth.
 Forests provide habitat for a vast array of plants and animals, supply oxygen, store carbon, protect water resources, stabilize soil erosion, and provide valuable materials such as wood, timber, vegetables, and fruits.
 In the context of climate change, they act as vital carbon sinks that contribute to regulating climate.
 Forests are also home to three quarters of all life on earth: 300 million people live in forests and 1.6 billion depend on the resources they provide for their livelihoods.

 In spite of this, the world’s forests continue to be destroyed at a dramatic rate, a tendency that wreaks havoc with local ecosystems, especially within humid tropical zones of Central America, Southeast Asia, Madagascar, Central Africa or Northeastern Australia, where losses are particularly severe.
 If the instrumental role of forests in the fight against climate change is now common knowledge, time is running out to protect them.
 According to the Intergovernmental Panel on Climate Change (IPCC), 1 billion hectares of forest will need be planted by 2050 if we want to restrict global warming to 1.5°C. A goal we need to commit to, at global and local levels.

 1 billion hectares of forest will need be planted by 2050 to restrict global warming to 1.5°C.